timhendriks93/blender-servo-animation/README.md

 Note that the correct settings vary between different servo brands and models.
 Be careful not to damage the servo when finding the min and max position values.
 The range of motion of a servo can be limited depending on your specific build design.
 In this case you can use the position limit values to avoid damage to your build.

+### Choosing a position value range

+The default position min and max values are based on servo pulse lengths as they are required when using a library to control a servo driver module, like the PCA9685.
+It is also possible to use a different kind of value range.
+For example, to use the default Arduino Servo library, you can use a degrees value range by setting min to `0` and max to `180`.

+### Animating the armature

+When animating your armature you can benefit from all the exciting animation features Blender has to offer.
+Apart from animating every bone/servo separately, you can also use IK ([Inverse Kinematics](https://www.youtube.com/watch?v=S-2v_CKmVE8)) to let the Add-On calculate the positions of multiple servos automatically.

+When thinking of animatronic or robotic projects, you could animate a head or arm without having to worry about the individual bones/servos that make up the neck mechanism or arm segments.
+To further illustrate this, you can also find an [example of a neck mechanism](examples/IK/ik.blend) to learn about the armature and constraints setup.

 ### Exporting

 Once all servo settings are provided and the animation is completed, you can calculate and export the servo position values.
 There are two different formats to choose from: